 Due to physical and chemical incompatibility, they are not mixed in the same syringe with beta-lactams and heparin.

 The simultaneous use of several aminoglycosides leads to severe nephro- and ototoxicity.
-Also, these drugs cannot be combined with polymyxin®, amphotericin®, vancomycin®.
-Not assigned in conjunction with furosemide.
+Also, these drugs cannot be combined with polymyxin ® , amphotericin ® , vancomycin ® .
+Not co-administered with furosemide.

 Joint use with muscle relaxants and opioid analgesics can cause neuromuscular blockade and respiratory arrest.

-Non-steroidal anti-inflammatory drugs slow the excretion of aminoglycosides due to a slowdown in renal blood flow.
+Non-steroidal anti-inflammatory drugs slow down the excretion of aminoglycosides due to a slowdown in renal blood flow.

 Simultaneous use with antacids reduces the degree of absorption and bioavailability of the antibiotic.

-They are not prescribed simultaneously with NSAIDs and nitroimidazole derivatives due to their high toxicity to the nervous system and the possible appearance of seizures.
+They are not prescribed simultaneously with NSAIDs and nitroimidazole derivatives due to high toxicity to the nervous system and the possible occurrence of seizures.

 They are antagonists and derivatives of nitrofuran, so this combination is not prescribed.

-Ciprofloxacin®, Norfloxacin®, Pefloxacin® are not used in conjunction with sodium bicarbonate, citrates and carbonic anhydrase inhibitors, due to the risk of crystalluria and kidney damage.
-They also disrupt the metabolism of indirect anticoagulants and can cause bleeding.
+Ciprofloxacin ® , Norfloxacin ® , Pefloxacin ® is not used in conjunction with sodium bicarbonate, citrates and carbonic anhydrase inhibitors, due to the risk of crystalluria and kidney damage.
+Also disrupt the metabolism of indirect anticoagulants, can cause bleeding.

-They violate the action of insulin and sugar-reducing tablets, are not prescribed for diabetics.
+Violate the action of insulin and sugar-lowering tablets, are not prescribed to diabetics.

-They are not used in conjunction with antacids, due to a decrease in effectiveness.
-Administration with rifampicin ® reduces the concentration of macrolides in the blood.
-Also not compatible with amphinecol® and lincosamides.
+Do not use in conjunction with antacids, due to reduced effectiveness.
+Appointment with rifampicin ® reduces the concentration of macrolides in the blood.
+Also not compatible with amfinekol ® and lincosamides.
 Not recommended for use in patients receiving statins.

 Sulfonamides